Alexei Navalny, galvanizing opposition leader and Putin’s fiercest foe, died in prison, Russia says

 Navalny felt unwell after a walk Friday, according to the Federal Penitentiary Service, and lost consciousness.
 An ambulance arrived, but he could not be revived.
 The service said the cause of death was "being established.”

 Navalny had been behind bars since January 2021, when he returned to Moscow to face certain arrest after recuperating in Germany from nerve agent poisoning that he blamed on the Kremlin.
-Since then, he was convicted three times, each of which he rejected as politically motivated.
+Since then, he was convicted three times, and reject each case as politically motivated.

+After the last verdict, Navalny said he understood that he was “serving a life sentence, which is measured by the length of my life or the length of life of this regime.”

 Just hours after his death was reported, Navalny's wife, Yulia Navalnaya, took the stage at a security conference in Germany where many world leaders had gathered — and said she considered canceling her appearance.